andrew-c-madison/FIB-Scripting/README.md

 # FIB-Sripting

 The script, img2stream.py, converts the blue channel of an R,G,B image into a stream file for automating FIB milling procedures with the FEI Helios NanoLab 660 Dual Beam Scanning Electron Microscope and Focused Ion Beam.
-Python source available within master, executable available upon request.
-Example image patterns are included in the Patterns subdirectory.
+The python source is available within this master branch, and an executable is available upon request.
+Example image patterns and pattern-generation scripts are included in the Patterns subdirectory.
 Python dependencies are: os, numpy, argparse, and pillow.

 **Application parameters are as follows:**
 - i: path to image to be converted (required)